-1 Competences required 1 hv a driving examiner
+1. Competences required by a driving examiner

 - 1.1.
 A person authorised to conduct practical assessments in a motor vehicle of the driving performance of a candidate must have knowledge, skills and understanding related to the topics listed in points 1.2 to 1.6. - 1.2.
-The competences of an examiner must be relevant to assessing the performance of a candidate seeking the category of driving licence entitlement for which the driving test is being undertaken. - entitlement for which the driving test is being undertaken.

-1.3.
-Knowledge and understanding of driving and assessment:

-- theory of driving behaviour,

-- hazard perception and accident avoidance,

-- the syllabus underpinning driving test standards,

-- the requirements of the driving test,

-- relevant road and traffic legislation, including relevant EU and national legislation and interpretative guidelines,

-- assessment theory and techniques,

-- defensive driving.
+The competences of an examiner must be relevant to assessing the performance of a candidate seeking the category of driving licence entitlement for which the driving test is being undertaken. - 1.3.
+Knowledge and understanding of driving and assessment: - theory of driving behaviour, - hazard perception and accident avoidance, - the syllabus underpinning driving test standards, - the requirements of the driving test, - relevant road and traffic legislation, including relevant EU and national legislation and interpretative guidelines, - assessment theory and techniques, - defensive driving.